gabbo89/EEA2024-2025/docs/3a6_multivariate_analysis.md

 **Figure 17:** Portion of total variance explained by each principal component (dimension) (Scree plot) in the MCA

 A main different between MCA and PCA stands in the fact that in MCA every parameter used as a variable in broad sense (for instance “Fever” in the poison dataset) comes with a number of options or categories (“Fever_yes”, “Fever_no” in the example) that each contributes to the principal components.
 In PCA, instead, “Fever” would be considered the actual variable and the different values taken by the variable, on a quantitative numerical scale, would not be considered as contributors per se.
-Thus, the MCA output is organized accordingly when information about the contribution of each variable to the principal components is retrieved from the “.mca” object (in this “case poison_subset1.mca”).
+Thus, the MCA output is organized accordingly when information about the contribution of each variable to the principal components is retrieved from the *.mca* object (in this case` poison_subset1.mca`).
 Indeed, this is the case using functions like the following ones:

 ```r
 # to get variable coordinates in the PC space